onzfonz/comp227/src/content/7/en/part7b.md

 Use the API endpoint [full name](https://restcountries.com/#api-endpoints-v3-full-name) to fetch a country's details in a `useEffect` hook within your custom hook.

-Note that in this exercise it is essential to use useEffect's [second parameter](https://reactjs.org/docs/hooks-reference.html#conditionally-firing-an-effect) array to control when the effect function is executed.
+Notice that in this exercise it is essential to use useEffect's [second parameter](https://reactjs.org/docs/hooks-reference.html#conditionally-firing-an-effect) array to control when the effect function is executed.